Rockwell Plants and People Lab | Cara Rockwell | Florida International University | FIU

 Blaire Kleiman

-Originally from Miami, Florida, Blaire Kleiman obtained her Bachelor of Science in Environmental Studies from the University of Central Florida in the Summer of 2017.
+Originally from Miami, Florida, Blaire Kleiman obtained her Bachelor of Science in Environmental Studies from the University of Central Florida.
+As an undergraduate, she began her interest in insects and pollinators as a volunteer in the Barbara Sharanowski lab at UCF.
 Following this, she worked as a Biocorps Fire Effects Monitor in Everglades National Park, conducting post-burn assessments in the Pine Rocklands and across the park, endangered butterfly monitoring, and assisted various park scientist's research.
-Afterwards, she worked as a research assistant to an FIU PhD student in the Plant-Ecology lab, Andrea Salas Primoli, at UF TREC and mango farms conducting research on plant-insect interactions of vegetable and fruit crops with a native insectary plant, Senna mexicanna.
-In the fall of 2019, she began her Master of Science in Environmental Studies in the Agroecology program with Dr. Krishnaswamy Jayachandran, Dr. Suzanne Koptur and Dr. Cara Rockwell, and continues to collaborate in the Koptur Plant-Ecology lab.
+Afterwards, she worked as a research assistant to an FIU PhD student in the Plant-Ecology lab, at UF TREC and mango farms conducting research on plant-insect interactions of vegetable and fruit crops with a native insectary plant, Senna mexicanna.
+In the fall of 2019, she began her Master of Science in Environmental Studies in the Agroecology program with Dr. Krishnaswamy Jayachandran, Dr. Suzanne Koptur and Dr. Cara Rockwell.
+Her thesis research was on the weed-insect interactions in mango, Mangifera indica, farms in Homestead, FL.
+She also worked on Dr. Rockwell's EPA funded research assessing biodiversity of plants and insects in The Education Fund established food forests in Miami-Dade County Public Schools.
+Her research interests are in agroecology, insects, weeds, native plants, and plant-insect interactions.
+As a result of her masters research,

 Érika Rocha Guimarães